-Objective of the study was to theoretically analyze and test benefits of an active inference method for training process in elite ski jumping sport.
+Objective of the study was to theoretically analyze and test benefits of an active inference method for training process in elite alpine skiing sport.

 Methods and structure of the study.
-We sampled for the active inference method testing experiment national alpine skiers (n=20, equal gender split), qualifiers for the World Cup finals, and tested their training progress by Stabilan-01 biomechanical test system with a biological feedback capacity.
+We sampled for the active inference method testing experiment national alpine skiers (n=20, equal gender split), qualifiers for the World Cup and tested their training progress by a) Stabilan-01 stabilometric test system with a biological feedback capacity, b) dopamine levels.

 Results and conclusion.
-During the precompetitive conditioning periods in a yearly macro-cycle, the alpine skiing elite is known to make progress in the tracking movement control system due to special physical practices with different goals and focuses.
-As provided by the modern theory of active inference, these progresses are largely due to improvements in the somatosensory system performance and, as a result, progress forecasts depending on the somatomotor system state at a specific time point.
+Dopamine levels in blood served as an indicator of changes in the athletes' movement control system; these changes were related to execution of different training loads.
+We registered a decrease in prediction errors after the 21-day long training period aimed at technique adjustment, if compared to the other 21-day long training period aimed at improvement of physical capacities.
+As provided by the modern theory of active inference, these progresses are largely due to improvements in the somatosensory prediction of the movement results system performance and, as a result, progress forecasts depending on the somatomotor system state.